mcunning/ActuallyChatFinalProject/README.md

 * Differentiates between keywords being a question/statement as well as if the entire input consists of/ends with/starts with the keyword/key phrase.
 * If user inputs the keyword "facebook" a scanner will be used to get user input and will use the Facebook API to output information to the user.
 * If user inputs the keyword "answer" a scanner will be used to scan the user query and use the Yahoo!
 Answers API to output information to the user based on their query.
+* If user inputs something in French, the chatBot will translate it to English and also output a generic response.
 * Generates a random response if user input is outside of topic.

 Chat.java